Florodora: Productions

+The musical was mounted in Australia in 1900 by J. C. Williamson, where it enjoyed another long run.
+The original production toured for years in the U.S. and was revived on Broadway in 1902, 1905, and 1920.
 In addition to the numerous local productions mounted throughout the English-speaking world and beyond, including productions translated into more than a dozen languages, the show toured extensively with numerous local touches.
 London's West End staged two successful revivals in 1915 and 1931, and several Broadway revivals were staged, the first being mounted only a year after the closing of the original production in 1901 followed by another three years later.
 Among later revivals, a young Milton Berle played one of the Florodora Boys in a production mounted for the 1920–21 Broadway season.
-More recently, the show was revived once again at the Finborough Theatre in January 2006 for the first professional London production that it had enjoyed in many years.
+The musical was revived at the Finborough Theatre in January 2006 for its first professional London production in many years.